-Coffee tasting goes even deeper than aroma and flavour however, if you aren’t overwhelmed enough.
+Coffee tasting goes even deeper than aroma and flavour, however.
 We also discuss acidity, body, aftertaste and balance.
 It can be helpful to look at it in a pentagon or heptagon.
-Here is an example from one of our green been suppliers.
+Here is an example from one of our green bean suppliers.
 At a glance, this type of graphic is very helpful in guiding us to choose a coffee bean.

 This one is easier for the novice!
-The sweet, pleasant flavour that is enjoyed without any sense harshness.
-Sometimes a fruity taste that is evident at the tip of the tongue.
+The sweet, pleasant flavour is enjoyed without any sense of harshness.
+Sometimes a fruity taste is evident at the tip of the tongue.

 Balance refers to the notion that no one quality overwhelms all others, and that there is enough complexity in the coffee to be interesting and not flat.